FunnelKit

 As you can see, it’s a generic email asking users to do what’s required.

-Did you know that almost 70% of users expect to receive a welcome email after they register or subscribe to a site?
+Did you know that almost 70% of users expect to receive a welcome email after registering or subscribing to a site?

 Well, they certainly don’t expect to receive a bland email from their favorite brand.
-That’s why you should focus on providing a custom welcome email to users once they register on your site.
+That’s why you should send a personalized welcome email to users when they register on your site.

 Stand out from the crowd